ccfs-cup/Adaptive-Weight-Physics-Informed-Neural-Network/Readme.md

 2. UNPINN corresponds to the code for simulating two-dimensional heterogeneous unconfined aquifers.
 The simulated area S used in the experiment corresponds to the S1 area in the code.

 3. GWPINN corresponds to the training code for the middle reaches of the Heihe River Basin.
 You can set a certain proportion of PDE sampling points so that the memory usage is manageable for the server.
+## User Guide

+Open the files in Adaptive-Weight-Physics-Informed-Neural-Network/tree/master/GWPINN/model and Adaptive-Weight-Physics-Informed-Neural-Network/tree/master/UNPINN/model separately for training.
+The file configurations have already been completed in the model.